albinekcom/MapVsForInVsForEachChallenge/README.md

-# MapVsForLoopChallenge
+# Map vs For Loop Challenge

-Comparing performance of map method vs for loop
+Comparing performance of map method vs for loop.